gpr-indevelopment/ai-vinyl-specialist/README.md

 Also, the probabilistic nature of the AI assistant makes it hard to test the application in a deterministic way.
 I was always waiting for the time in which the assistant would not respond what I expected.
 Fortunately, it behaves as expected more often than not.

+## Go right/wrong

+1. Go right: Few-shot prompting.
+The results from the recommender improved significantly when I applied this technique to my system prompt.
+I added the persona, the tone, some context behind the conversation and a few examples on what would be expected from the AI to do.
+2. Go wrong: AI test reviewer.
+Assertions from the AI integration tests often involved string processing.
+I thought using another AI specialized in reviewing test outcomes would facilitate the process.
+I would give it a statement and the response from the main AI, and the test reviwer would return if its a pass or fail.
+It led to flaky tests due to the accumulation of probabilistic errors of both AIs working together.
+3. Go wrong: Using Ollama and llama3.
+I initially used llama3 running inside Ollama as a way to prototype a gen AI application for free.
+It worked initially, but it quickly led to very slow development cycles.
+My test suite would take 5 minutes to run with 20 tests while running a reusable test container.
+Running the application had a ~1 minute cold start delay for starting the conversation.
+I had to substitute it for a cloud-based LLM like ChatGPT 3.5.
+4. Go right: Tools.
+I initially fetched the collection of vinyl records from Discogs using application code and added it to the system prompt of the LLM.
+This approach required an input field on the UI for collecting this data.
+When changing to tools, the AI would be able to collect the Discogs username from the user on its own, and make it all more conversational.
+It eliminates the need for UI forms.

 ## How to run

 You must have [llama3 from Ollama](https://ollama.com/library/llama3) installed and running locally to run this application.